KarMiles/physio-clinic/README.md

 - verbose_name - allows to alter label accompanying a form field.
 - `__str__(self)` -  allows to return an object converted into a string which can be used for the admin page and other purposes.
 - reverse_lazy - is an implementation of the reverse URL resolver, unlike the traditional reverse function, reverse_lazy won't execute until the value is needed.
 It is useful because it prevents 'Reverse Not Found' exceptions when working with URLs that may not be immediately known, which - in this project - is the case in CreatePost class.

+___
+## 1.iv.
+Skeleton <a name='skeleton'></a>

+Layout of the interface, navigation and information design for different screen sizes were planned with utilization of wireframes created in Balsamiq.

+TODO Wireframes from Balsamiq.

+___
+## Business logic

+TODO Describe business logic if needed.

+## 1.v.
+Surface <a name='surface'></a>
+The values behind building the webpage for physical therapy clinic are clean simplicity, impecable higiene and friendly, sublte environment.
+This is reflected in the webpage surface.

+### **Colour Palette**
+Colour palette reflects the clinic's dedication to hygiene and simplicity.
+For this purpose